mattiarossi/cgirest-nix/README.md

 `http://<ip address>/rest/cgroups/`

-In my case <ip address> is 192.168.56.101 and this is a log of a curl request with no parameters that will return all the available cgroups and their associated tasks:
+In my case the ip address is 192.168.56.101 and this is a log of a curl request with no parameters that will return all the available cgroups and their associated tasks:

 `curl -i -XGET "http://192.168.56.101/rest/cgroups/"`